chevere/docs/components/VarDump.md

 # VarDump

-The [VarDump](../reference/Chevere/Components/VarDump/VarDump.md) component provides an alternative to [var_dump](https://www.php.net/var-dump), but with a richer feature set including formatting for the generation of different type of documents.
+The [VarDump](../reference/Chevere/Components/VarDump/VarDump.md) component provides an alternative to [var_dump](https://www.php.net/var-dump), but with a richer feature set including formatting for the generation of a myriad of dump documents.

 ::: tip Learn by Example
-Check the VarDump [examples](https://github.com/chevere/examples/tree/main/02.VarDump) to learn directly playing with code.
+Check the VarDump [examples](https://github.com/chevere/examples/tree/main/02.VarDump) to learn playing with code.
 :::

 ## Formatters & Helpers

-The following helper functions can be used to save some boilerplate when needing to initialize a VarDump instance.
+The following helper functions can be used to save boilerplate when needing to initialize a VarDump instance.

 * Namespace `Chevere\Components\VarDump`
   * `getVarDumpPlain` to create a plain var dump